xyzst/animated-succotash/README.md

 ## Up & Running

     1. $ git clone git@github.com:xyzst/animated-succotash.git
+    2. Create an account at food2fork.com
-    2. $ cd animated-succotash
+    3. $ cd animated-succotash
+    4. Open `config.js` and update the exported `key` value with your API key from food2fork (DO NOT COMMIT/SAVE THIS FILE!)
-    3. $ npm install
+    5. $ npm install
-    4. $ npm run start
+    6. $ npm run start

 After step 4 completes, your default browser should open and load http://localhost:8080